Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-04-21-how-to-spend-a-practical-48-winter-hours-in-trondheim.md

 <br/>
 ​<br/>

-As the night approaches, walk up, literally.
-Towards **Kristiansten Fortress**.
+As the night approaches, walk up, literally, towards **Kristiansten Fortress**.
 A strategic military location used to fend of some Swedish invasion, with a cool view of the city.
 ​

 </div>